luscus/node-LoggerJS/README.md

 Features:

 * Uses the console to output information to the Browser Developer Tools.
-* Support sending the log entry (as JSON) to some Log Server.
+* Supports sending the log entry (as JSON) to some Log Server.
+* Supports write to log files
 * custom tasks to be processed on specified log levels.
 * Handles unexpected errors in the window.
 * Handles process exits => report shutdown and kill